holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/05_two_questions/lesson_plan.md

     - Pick a number between 1 and thousand
     - What am I doing?
     - How does it compare to 20 questions?
+- Show 3 questions game
+    - Explain
+    - Have someone pick one of the 8 possible words
+    - Run `three_questions.py` to have it pick their word
+    - Talk through program
+    - Draw if/else tree on board
 - Classwork
     - Pick 4 words of your choosing
     - By asking yes or no questions, figure out what person chose